Pranav-Kumar-Singh-038/Fight/README.md

 ## Future Features
 The Simple Fighting Game is an ongoing project, and the following features will be implemented in the future:

-- Sound effects and vibration to enhance the gaming experience.
 - Character selection to allow players to choose their preferred fighters.
 - Adjustments to prevent players from moving out of the canvas width.
 - Implementation of enemy AI for single-player mode.